-Every summer, Dunsborough is flooded with people that mistake not having a Cottesloe Golf Club membership with hardcore poverty and renting is for riff raff that relies on the quality of their dropped knee’d suction for their next can of Chum.
+Every long weekend, Dunsborough is flooded with people that mistake not having a Cottesloe Golf Club membership with hardcore poverty and renting is for riff raff that relies on the quality of their dropped knee’d suction for their next can of Chum.

 Simon is a self-professed “beast” in the boardroom.
 A Dickensian dirtbag who recently made some “hard choices” to guarantee executive bonuses.
 Hard choices that make recently unemployed scum like you shop at Red Dot this X-mas.

 When it comes to family holidays, Simon’s wife Maree has a fever, and the only prescription is everything in the medicine cabinet.
 Accordingly, by the time they depart at 9 am, she is lit up like a Xannie & Vodka decorated X-mas tree.

 Cruising down Forrest Highway, Simon decides to pull off an aggressive merger & acquisition into the right lane.
 A Getz full of #blessed babes is forced to brake rapidly as Simon smugly grins to the beat of his own ego, “for I am Simon, get out of my wayyyy”.

 While in Dunsborough, Simon’s philosophy is simple: dine at the places people in board shorts cannot afford.
 While peasants glug pints at the Dunsborough pub, Simon is draped in Hugo Boss and dining in total silence with his family at places that need a little thing called a reservation.